Indoor Mobile Coverage: A Growing Challenge

 - Conduct coverage audits or provide simplified audit tools to assist in building planning.

-- Implement passive glass solutions (WAVETHRU) to ensure good natural phone coverage.
+- Implement passive glass solutions (WAVETHRU) to ensure good natural indoor mobile coverage.

 - Certify your building for connectivity.